-The term 'member in good standing' refers to a contractor or associate member that is current on national, state (if applicable), and chapter (if applicable) dues; is in compliance with national, state (if applicable), and chapter (if applicable) bylaws, procedures, and codes of ethics; and (for contractor members) remains actively engaged in the electrical and/or systems contracting industry.
-For purposes of this section, 'actively engaged' refers to a company that is the primary professional vocation from which one or more individuals earn their livings.
+The term 'member in good standing' refers to a contractor, associate member or Industry Partner that is current on national, state (if applicable), and chapter (if applicable) dues; is in compliance with national, state (if applicable), and chapter (if applicable) bylaws, procedures, and codes of ethics; and (for contractor members) remains actively engaged in the electrical and/or systems contracting industry.

 Any member may be terminated or suspended for cause.
-The National Membership Committee may recommend to the IEC National Board of Directors that a member that has been deemed not in good standing be removed from IEC membership.
+These cases will be delivered to the National Membership Committee for review and a recommendation may be sent to the IEC National Board of Directors that a member that has been deemed not in good standing be removed from IEC membership.
 The member company must be given an opportunity to explain why it is or is not in good standing and at least 60 days' probation to come into compliance before the Board of Directors can suspend or terminate the membership.
 Membership terminations require a minimum of 20 days' notice prior to a Board of Directors meeting and a two-thirds vote by Board of Directors.
 Once terminated, the member loses all national, state (if applicable), and chapter (if applicable) benefits.
 No dues refunds will be issued.
 Terminated members must wait at least one year from the date of termination to apply to become a new member and must fulfill all membership requirements in force at the time of application and pay any outstanding dues or fees.
 (See National Bylaws Article III, Section 4, Paragraph B, for more information.)

-Memberships of those who are delinquent on national dues may be terminated without the probationary and suspension notices described above.
+Membership of those who are delinquent on national dues may be terminated without the probationary and suspension notices described above.
 (See National Dues below for more information.)